NeoGeographyToolkit/StereoPipeline/docs/tools/pc_align.rst

 DEMs in reverse order, the transform to use is::

     align/run-inverse-transform.txt

+The idea here is that ``run-transform.txt`` goes from the second DEM passed to ``pc_align`` to the first, hence, ``bundle_adjust`` invoked with this transform would move cameras from second DEM's coordinate system's to first.
+And vice-versa, if ``run-inverse-transform.txt`` is used, cameras from first DEM's coordinate system would be moved to second's.

 As an application, the cameras can now be mapprojected onto the reference DEM, hopefully with no registration error as::